 We do not have advisors in the MA program because of the small number of students.
-Dr. Kayi-Aydar serves as your official advisor, and you are welcome to schedule virtual meetings with her or speak with her during her virtual office hours to discuss any question or concern you have about the program.
-We also encourage you to get to know all of your professors as you have them for courses, and take advantage of their virtual office hours also.
+Dr. Kayi-Aydar serves as your official advisor, and you are welcome to meet with her in person or online with any question or concern you have about the program.
+We also encourage you to get to know all of your professors as you have them for courses, and take advantage of their office hours also.